MBS9/substr/README.md

 ### Utility Functions

-The algorithm will assume some the existance of some simple utility functions, these are:
+The algorithm will assume the existance of some simple utility functions, these are:

 ```
 Notation:
 <Algorithm name> (<parameters>): <algorithm discription>

 Levenshtein Edit ratio (l, d): returns (l-d)/d
-Dot Product (vectorA, vectorB): returns the dot produce of vectorA and vectorB.
+Dot Product (vectorA, vectorB): returns the dot product of vectorA and vectorB.
 By dot product, we refer to multiplying the corresponding element of each vector, and summing the results.
 ```

 ### The string matching algorithm